mariallort/mariallort.github.io/_posts/2026-05-02-NeuroCAAS-cloud.md

 ---
 layout: post
-title: "Cloud Computing in Neuroscience: How NeuroCAAS is Democratizing Brain Data Analysis"
+title: "NeuroCAAS and the Future of Scalable Brain Data Analysis"
 subtitle: "Exploring how cloud infrastructure is transforming the way we study the brain"
-tags: [cloud, neuroscience, distributed-computing, research]
+tags: [cloud, neuroscience, distributed-computing]
 cover-img: /images/brain-cloud-2.jpg
 ---